Nostolgic Video Games

 Soon the crowd was making requests that Rob was having a hard time fulfilling.
 At one point, he said, “I just need someone to sing this.”
 I pushed Dave forward, toward the stage.
 He turned and smiled before running up and jumping on stage.

 Rob said to the crowd, “I don’t know what lyrics he singing, but it sounds better than ours!”
 At times like this, it certainly pays to be a musician… because Dave nailed it.
-A little flower ran up to him as he stepped off the stage, and that was the last I saw of Dave.
+A little flower girl ran up to Dave as he stepped off the stage.
+That was the last I saw of Dave that night.

 West Coast Swing – Michael and Jen